Sustainability

 - Revegetation of areas affected by any development

-all buildings are built off the ground - Continuous removal of exotic species
+- Continuous removal of exotic plant species

-- Recycling programs and use of recycled and
+- Recycling programs and use of recycled and natural products where possible.

-- Biodegradable cleaning agents are used
+- Biodegradable cleaning agents

 - No intentional feeding of wildlife

-- Renewable electricity
+- Renewable electricity (solar electricity produced on-site)

-low-water toilets - Decreasing noise and environmental pollution,
+- Decreasing noise and environmental pollution, restricting vehicles to car park

-restricting vehicles to car park - Use of biodegradable toiletries and organic
+- Use of biodegradable toiletries and organic cleaning agents;

 - Member of Land for Wildlife

-waste-water treatment - Conservation and progressive restoration and
+- Conservation and progressive restoration and rehabilitation of the rainforest

 Starry Nights is 95% off grid with an emergency feed to the power grid only: